snoack/flake8-per-file-ignores/README.md

   flake8 is running from.
 * `error` has the same semantics as the [`--ignore` command line option][8].

-If an error to be ignored, no longer occurs for a given file, this will cause an `X100` error, in order to make you progressively reduce the number of ignores as legacy code gets rewritten or removed.
+If an ignored error no longer occurs for a given file it will trigger an `X100` error to make you progressively reduce the number of ignores as legacy code gets rewritten or removed.

 For an example see the [`test` folder][9].